Lighthouses of the Dominican Republic

 2 s on, 8 s off.
 34 m (111 ft) "white metal" tower on a square base.

 No photo available, and the tower is not visible in Bing's satellite view.
+This light was dropped from the Admiralty and NGA lists in 2013.
 Monte Cristi is a steep mountain ridge on a peninsula at

 the northwestern corner of the Dominican Republic.
 The lighthouse